Swarathmica-infraspec/payoutManagementSystem/README.md

 # CI

-Workflow is defined on push and pull actions.
-CI will run all tests when triggered.
+The workflow is triggered on every push and pull request.
+It runs the following checks automatically:
+- Linting with `golangci-lint`
+- Tests with `go test`